joygram/flowOSD/README.md

 * Power source is changed (AC/DC)
 * Microphone state (muted/on air)

+Also shows the current charge (discharge) rate of the battery.
+All of these are optional and can be configurable (except keyboard backlight - its indicator always is shown when backlight changes).

 Dark and Light system themes are supported.

 Dark theme: